Canvas Pilot

 Project Overview

-We will conduct a pilot of Canvas with approximately 20-30 App State faculty members and gather feedback on the experiences of both students and faculty.
-This feedback will be delivered to members of campus leadership in late spring 2025.
+We conducted a pilot of Canvas with approximately 20-30 App State faculty members and gathered feedback on the experiences of both students and faculty.
+This feedback was delivered to members of campus leadership in late spring 2025.

 Project Details